 1. Toxic relationships

 Thus it’s not surprising that emotional flooding occurs so frequently in distressed or toxic relationships.
-Since suppressing emotions is a common theme in toxic relationships where you’re constantly walking on eggshells around your partner, released of pent-up feelings through emotional outbursts is not uncommon.
-This suppression and outburst can become a vicious cycle, which can lead to stonewalling and deterioration of relationships.
+Since suppressing emotions is a common theme in toxic relationships where you’re constantly walking on eggshells around your partner, a release of pent-up feelings through emotional outbursts is not uncommon.
+The suppression and outbursts can become a vicious cycle, which can lead to stonewalling and deterioration of relationships.

 2. Emotional flooding after infidelity

-Danielle recounts her experience, “Trying to move past my husband’s affair, I often found myself getting lost to the feelings of anger and betrayal.
+Danielle recounts her experience, “Trying to move past my husband’s affair, I often found myself being consumed by the feelings of anger and betrayal.
 For about a month, it was difficult for me to have rational conversations with him and I would unleash my frustration at him every chance I could.”